Frequentist properties of Bayesian inequality tests: Results and discussion

-\cref{thm:multi} includes linear inequalities in $\R^d$ as a special case. \Cref{thm:multi-half} states that for a single linear inequality $H_0:\vecf{c}'\vecf{\theta}\le c_0$, the Bayesian test has size $\alpha$. \Cref{thm:multi-sub} states that for multiple linear inequalities, the Bayesian test's size is strictly above $\alpha$, and its RP is strictly above $\alpha$ at every boundary point of $\Theta_0$.
+\Cref{thm:1} also includes the special case of linear inequalities in $\R^d$. \Cref{thm:half} states that for a single linear inequality $H_0 \colon \vecf{c}'\vecf{\theta} \le c_0$, the Bayesian test has size $\alpha$. \Cref{thm:sub} states that for multiple linear inequalities, the Bayesian test's size is strictly above $\alpha$, and its RP is strictly above $\alpha$ at every boundary point of $\Theta_0$.